Admer456/slice-of-life/blog/misc/2026/06-06-kaldera.md

 ### Synchronisation

-Synchronisation is simplified to stages and hazards.
+Synchronisation has been simplified to stages and hazards.
 Render targets will automatically synchronise images, but for most common tasks (compute write then pixel shader read) you gotta place (simplified) barriers.

 ```cs
 var beforeStage = BarrierStages.Transfer;